 How to Secure Funding for Musicians and Record Labels

-Securing funding and investment is a great way to get independent record labels and music projects of the ground, and cover the any costs that come with producing music, touring and running a successful label as a business.
-We are often asked about ways to get funding for musicians and labels, so here's a guide to the basics and some of the best potential sources.
+We're often asked about ways to get funding or sponsorship for musicians and labels, so here's a guide to the basics and some of the best potential sources.

 First and foremost, you’ll need to find where your funding will come from.
 Make sure your source is reliable.